-It is the policy of the Food Service Department of the Oregon Community School District to recognize the parent/guardian's responsibility to provide a lunch for their children either by sending a cold lunch from home or assuring they are provided with lunch money on a daily basis.
+Lunch/Free and Reduced Price Meals It is the policy of the Food Service Department of the Oregon Community School District to recognize the parent/guardian's responsibility to provide a lunch for their children either by sending a cold lunch from home or assuring they are provided with lunch money on a daily basis.
 Proper nutrition is essential for learning to occur.
-All meals served by the Food Service Department of the Oregon Community School District comply with the U.S.D.A. guidelines for the National School Lunch Program.

-The District uses Meals Plus a pre-paid system for school meal accountability.
+The District uses Meals Plus a pre - paid system for school meal accountability.